gaugefreedom/intelexta/apps/verifiable-summary/CAR_LITE_PLAN.md

 ### Minimal Values for Unknown Data

-When integrating plugins don't have full IntelexTA capabilities, use these **neutral defaults**:
+When integrating plugins don't have full Intelexta capabilities, use these **neutral defaults**:

 | Field | CAR-Lite Default | Notes |
 |-------|------------------|-------|